-1. Legal framework
+2. Legal framework

-- 1.1.
-This policy has due regard to statutory legislation and guidance including, but not limited to, the following: - Equality Act 2010 - Children and Families Act 2014 - DfE (2015) 'Supporting pupils at school with medical conditions' - DfE (2017) 'Using emergency adrenaline auto-injectors in schools' - 1.2.
-This policy is implemented in conjunction with the following school policies: - First Aid and Medical Policy (and additional policies contained therein) - Record Management Policy - Complaints Procedures Policy

-2. Definitions

 - 2.1.
+This policy has due regard to statutory legislation and guidance including, but not limited to, the following: - Equality Act 2010 - Children and Families Act 2014 - DfE (2015) 'Supporting pupils at school with medical conditions' - DfE (2017) 'Using emergency adrenaline auto-injectors in schools' - 2.2.
+This policy is implemented in conjunction with the following school policies: - First Aid Policy (and additional policies contained therein) - Supporting Pupils with Medical Conditions Policy (and any additional policies contained therein) - Allergens and Anaphylaxis Policy - Record Management Policy - Complaints Procedures Policy

+3. Definitions

-Hurlingham School defines "medication" as any prescribed or over the counter medicine. - 2.2.
-The school defines "prescription medication" as any drug or device prescribed by a doctor. - 2.3.
-The school defines a "staff member" as any member of staff employed at the school, including teachers. - 2.4.
-For the purpose of this policy, "medication" will be used to describe all types of medicine. - 2.5.
+- 3.1.
+Hurlingham School defines "medication" as any prescribed or over the counter medicine. - 3.2.
+The school defines "prescription medication" as any drug or device prescribed by a doctor. - 3.3.
+The school defines a "staff member" as any member of staff employed at the school, including teachers. - 3.4.
+For the purpose of this policy, "medication" will be used to describe all types of medicine. - 3.5.
 The school defines a "controlled drug" as a drug around which there are strict legal controls due to the risk of dependence or addiction, e.g. morphine.

-3. Key roles and responsibilities
+4. Key roles and responsibilities

-- 3.1.
-The Principal is responsible for: - The implementation of this policy and procedures. - Ensuring that this policy, as written, does not discriminate on any grounds, including the protected characteristics as defined by the Equality Act 2010. - Handling complaints regarding this policy, as outlined in the school's Complaints Procedures Policy. - Ensuring the correct level of insurance is in place for the administration of medication. - Ensuring that members of staff who administer medication to pupils, or help pupils selfadminister, are suitably trained and have access to information needed. - Ensuring that relevant health and social care professionals are consulted in order to guarantee that the needs of pupils with medical conditions are properly supported. - Managing any complaints or concerns regarding the support provided or administration of medicine using the school's Complaints Procedures Policy. - 3.2.
+- 4.1.
+The Principal is responsible for: - The implementation of this policy and procedures. - Ensuring that this policy, as written, does not discriminate on any grounds, including the protected characteristics as defined by the Equality Act 2010. - Handling complaints regarding this policy, as outlined in the school's Complaints Procedures Policy. - Ensuring the correct level of insurance is in place for the administration of medication. - Ensuring that members of staff who administer medication to pupils, or help pupils self-administer, are suitably trained and have access to information needed. - Ensuring that relevant health and social care professionals are consulted in order to guarantee that the needs of pupils with medical conditions are properly supported.

+Managing any complaints or concerns regarding the support provided or administration of medicine using the school's Complaints Procedures Policy.

+4.2.
 The Head and Head of Nursery are responsible for:

-- The day-to-day implementation and management of this policy and relevant procedures. - Ensuring that appropriate training is undertaken by staff members administering medication. - Ensuring that staff members understand the local emergency services' cover arrangements and that the correct information is provided for the navigation system. - Organising another appropriately trained individual to take over the role of administering medication in the case of staff absence. - Ensuring that all necessary risk assessments are carried out regarding the administration of medication, including for school trips and external activities. - 3.3.
-All staff are responsible for: - Adhering to this policy and ensuring pupils do so also. - Carrying out their duties that arise from this policy fairly and consistently. - 3.4.
-Parents are responsible for: - Keeping the school informed about any changes to their child's health. - Completing a Request for Short Term Administration of Medicine form (appendix A) prior to bringing any medication into school. - Discussing medications with their child prior to requesting that a staff member administers the medication. - 3.5.
+- The day-to-day implementation and management of this policy and relevant procedures. - Ensuring that appropriate training is undertaken by staff members administering medication. - Ensuring that staff members understand the local emergency services' cover arrangements and that the correct information is provided for the navigation system. - Organising another appropriately trained individual to take over the role of administering medication in the case of staff absence. - Ensuring that all necessary risk assessments are carried out regarding the administration of medication, including for school trips and external activities.

+4.3.
+All staff are responsible for:

+- Adhering to this policy and ensuring pupils do so also. - Carrying out their duties that arise from this policy fairly and consistently.

+4.4.
+Parents are responsible for:

+- Keeping the school informed about any changes to their child's health. - Completing a Request for Short Term Administration of Medicine form (appendix A) prior to bringing any medication into school. - Discussing medications with their child prior to requesting that a staff member administers the medication. - 4.5.
 It is both staff members' and pupils' responsibility to understand what action to take during a medical emergency, such as raising the alarm with the school office or other members of staff.

-4. Training of staff
+5. Training of staff